IPW:UK World Championship

 The IPW:UK World Championship was a professional wrestling world championship created and promoted by the English professional wrestling promotion, International Pro Wrestling: United Kingdom.

 The championship was originally established on July 16, 2005 as the IPW:UK Championship and Aviv Maayan was the inaugural champion.
 Maayan defeated Martin Stone and Steve Douglas in a three-way match to become the inaugural champion.

-The championship was originally established on 16 July 2005 as the IPW:UK Championship and Aviv Maayan was the inaugural champion.
-Maayan defeated Martin Stone and Steve Douglas in a three-way match to become the inaugural champion.

 On 13 September 2009; reigning All-England Championship Leroy Kincaide defeated reigning IPW:UK Champion Alex Shane unifying both championships.
 The title was renamed the IPW:UK British Championship.

 In August 2012; then IPW:UK booker Andy Quildan left the company thus Revolution Pro Wrestling (RPW or RevPro) was founded.
 Quidlan recognised a number of titles and champions he had been working with in IPW:UK, including the British Heavyweight Championship, thus creating RPW British Heavyweight Championship.
 Shortly after, the IPW:UK British Heavyweight Championship became the IPW:UK World Championship.
 Sha Samuels continued to be recognized as IPW:UK World Champion and RevPro continued to recognize him as their British Heavyweight Champions.

 On 24 September 2017, all IPW:UK Championships were vacated and retired.